 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

-While you’re young, life insurance is incredibly affordable — and as a healthy 30-year-old, you may still have access to most providers’ preferred rates.
-Forward thinking pays off: You’ll not only lock in a low premium, but you may be able to opt for higher coverage for just a few extra dollars a month.
+Life insurance companies reserve their best rates for young, healthy applicants.
+As a 30-year-old, forward thinking pays off: You’ll not only lock in a low premium, but you may be able to opt for higher coverage for just a few extra dollars a month.

 We recommend: Term life insurance

-Term life insurance is the cheapest type of insurance on the market and a common choice for 30-year-olds.
-Typically, life insurance carriers offer low premiums to 30-year-olds.
+Term life insurance is the simplest and most straightforward type of coverage, and a common choice for 30-year-olds.
+Your premiums stay the same for the life of the policy, which makes life insurance easier to budget for.
 Although you’re young and the odds of you outliving your policy are high, a term life policy will take care of your loved ones if you were to die unexpectedly.

 If life insurance is a major part of your financial plan, you might want to explore a permanent policy, like whole life.
-Although this type of policy typically costs two to four times more than term life, but most 30-year-olds can still access low, preferred rates.
+This type of coverage typically costs two to four times more than term life, but most 30-year-olds can still access low, preferred rates.

-Which is the cheapest life insurance provider for 30-year-olds?
+Which is the cheapest life insurance company for 30-year-olds?

 What is the typical cost of life insurance for 30-year-olds?

-If you found yourself nodding “yes” to a few of the points above, it’s worth looking at higher coverage.
-At age 30, the difference between $250,000 and $500,000 or $1 million in coverage is typically $10 or less.
+If you have a family, assets or debt to your name, you might want to look at higher coverage.
+At age 30, the difference between $250,000 and $500,000 or even $1 million in coverage is typically $10 or less.

 How much life insurance do I need around age 30?

 To figure out how much life insurance to buy, carefully consider your financial needs now and in the near future.
 Think about the following: Student loans, existing debts, and anyone who might rely on your income should you pass away prematurely.
-To help determine these needs please feel free to check out our life insurance calculator.
+To crunch the numbers, you can use our life insurance calculator.

 It’s a good idea to review your coverage as your circumstances change.
 Say you upgrade your home, have a child or get a hefty raise — you’ll want to be sure your life insurance policy accounts for that.